vivekp2018/books/README.md

 Appolo client used to connect from client

-More details to be added later.
+More details and working url to be added later.